garciaalvaro/post-meta-controls/README.txt

 = Setting - Image =

-The following are all the available options for a Setting - Image.
+The following are all the available options for a **Setting - Image**.

 	$image = array(
 		'type'            => 'image', // Required.